Tutorial 08: State Memory - Managing Conversation Context and Data

 - Call

-to save - Later, agent searches:
+add_session_to_memory(session)to save - Later, agent searches:

-- Memory returns relevant past interactions
+search_memory(query) - Memory returns relevant past interactions

 - Agent uses retrieved context

-Use Case: Personal Learning Tutor
+Use Case: Personal Learning Tutorβ

 Scenario: Build a tutor that: